chiragvishnoi-01/Aviothic2.0_BitXBlood/SECURITY.md

 ## 🚨 Reporting a Vulnerability

-If you discover a security vulnerability within BloodLink, please follow these steps:
+If you discover a security vulnerability within Raktchain, please follow these steps:

 1. **Do not** create a public GitHub issue for the vulnerability.
-2. Send an email to our security team at [security@bloodlink.example.com](mailto:security@bloodlink.example.com) with the subject line "Security Vulnerability Report - BloodLink".
+2. Send an email to our security team at [security@bloodlink.example.com](mailto:security@bloodlink.example.com) with the subject line "Security Vulnerability Report - Raktchain".
 3. Include the following information in your report:
    - A detailed description of the vulnerability
    - Steps to reproduce the vulnerability